Sakata Tōjūrō IV: Lineage

 Though he bears no direct hereditary connection to the previous lineage of Sakata Tōjūrō which he has revived, Tōjūrō traced his line back several generations within the kabuki world.
-He is the eldest son of Nakamura Ganjirō II, grandson of Nakamura Ganjirō I, and great-grandson of Nakamura Kanjaku III who was adopted into the kabuki families by Nakamura Utaemon IV.
+He is the eldest son of Nakamura Ganjirō II, the grandson of Nakamura Ganjirō I, and the great-grandson of Nakamura Kanjaku III, who was adopted into the kabuki families by Nakamura Utaemon IV.

 Tōjūrō's sons Nakamura Ganjirō IV and Nakamura Senjaku III perform as kabuki actors, as do his grandsons Nakamura Kazutarō and Nakamura Toranosuke.

-Life and career
+Early life and career

-He was born on New Year's Eve 1931, the eldest son of actor Nakamura Ganjirō II.
-He made his first appearance on stage in October 1941, under the name Nakamura Senjaku II, at the Kado-za in Osaka, in the play Komochi Yamanba.
+Tōjūrō was born on New Year's Eve 1931, the eldest son of actor Nakamura Ganjirō II.
+He made his first appearance on stage in October 1941, under the name Nakamura Senjaku II, at the Kado-za in dotonbori Osaka, in the play Komochi Yamanba.

-Throughout his career, he has performed primarily in Osaka, performing in both traditional pieces long in the repertoire, and in new kabuki works, primarily by playwright Nobuo Uno.
+Throughout his career, Tojuro IV has performed primarily in Osaka, performing in both traditional pieces which have long been in the repertoire, and in new kabuki works, primarily by playwright Nobuo Uno.
 He also frequently took part in revival performances in Tokyo of works by the great bunraku (puppet theatre) playwright Chikamatsu Monzaemon.
-"The Love Suicides at Sonezaki" (Sonezaki Shinjū), one of the playwright's most famous works, was performed for the first time since before World War II at the Shinbashi Enbujō in 1953.
+Tōjūrō acted in the first performance of "The Love Suicides at Sonezaki" (Sonezaki Shinjū), one of the playwright's most famous works, since the end of World War II at the Shinbashi Enbujō in 1953.
+In February 1955, Tojuro IV left Shochiku and became an exclusive actor for Hankyu Corporation and Takarazuka Film Productions, a subsidiary of Toho.
+In March 1963, Tojuro IV returned to Shochiku and resumed his activities as a kabuki actor.
 The playwright's 250th memorial service was observed with the revival of Horikawa Nami no Tsuzumi in 1973.

 In 1982, Senjaku founded the Chikamatsu-za, a traveling troupe devoted to performing and reviving Chikamatsu's works.
-These tours have taken him to many cities across Japan, as well as England, the US, China, and elsewhere, not only doing performances, but lectures and cultural workshops as well.
-The tours frequently feature "The Love Suicides at Amijima" (Amijima Shinjū), and sometimes feature the revivals of plays not performed for centuries.
+These tours have taken him to many cities across Japan, as well as to England, the US, China, and elsewhere.
+On these tours he not performed, but gave lectures and cultural workshops as well.
+The tours frequently feature "The Love Suicides at Amijima" (Amijima Shinjū), and sometimes feature revivals of plays not performed for centuries.
 The 1998 tour saw the revival of Keisei Mibu Dainenbutsu which had not been performed since 1702.

-Senjaku inherited his father's name and became Nakamura Ganjirō III in November 1990, in a shūmei ceremony at the Kabuki-za in Tokyo.
+Senjaku inherited his father's name and he became Nakamura Ganjirō III in November 1990, in a shūmei ceremony at the Kabuki-za in Tokyo.
 Ganjirō was then named a Living National Treasure (人間国宝, ningen kokuhō) in 1994.